Mailchimp is an all-in-one marketing platform with power-packed features that allow you to create email automation and launch them with ease.

-In this Mailchimp automation tutorial, we’ll explain how to launch email automation in a matter of minutes using customer journeys.
+In this Mailchimp automation tutorial, we’ll explain how to launch email automation in a matter of minutes using MailChimp’s customer journeys.

-Email automation is essential for driving specific actions and events, such as increasing customer engagement, recovering lost customers, cross-selling, nurturing relationships, and more.
+Email automation is essential for driving specific actions and events, such as increasing customer engagement, recovering lost customers, cross-selling, nurturing relationships and more.

 The free version only allows a single automated email.

-This could be a welcome email sent automatically when a visitor subscribes to your newsletter.
+For example, this could be a welcome email sent automatically when a visitor subscribes to your newsletter.

 However, this tutorial is about creating an automated email sequence.